Table of Contents

-Let’s dig deep into the benefits of PRP injections and the conditions it treats.
+Let’s dig deep into the benefits of PRP injections and the conditions they treat.

 Understanding Our Plasma and Platelets

 Red blood cells, white blood cells, platelets, and plasma are the key components of normal blood.
-Red blood cells carry oxygen from the lungs to tissues, white blood cells help fight off disease and infection, platelets help to form blood clots, and plasma is the liquid portion of the blood that contains nutrients and proteins.
+Red blood cells carry oxygen from the lungs to tissues; white blood cells help fight off disease and infection; platelets help form blood clots; and plasma is the liquid portion of the blood that contains nutrients and proteins.